pikvm/pikvm/docs/msd.md

 * Downloading an image from the PiKVM storage.
 * Drive connection management and much more.

-An HTTP API for Mass Storage management is also [available](api.md#mass-storage-drive) for advanced use.

 !!! info "The max CD-ROM image size is 2.2 GB"
     This is a Linux kernel [limitation](https://github.com/pikvm/pikvm/issues/322) on PiKVM, which currently cannot emulate a DVD drive.